Starry rosinweed (Silphium asteriscus)

 Click on terms for botanical definitions.

-Flowerheads are large, up to 2½ inches in diameter.
-They are composed of many bright yellow ray florets surrounding yellow to green disk florets.
+Flowerheads are large — up to 2½ inches in diameter.
+They are composed of many bright yellowray florets surrounding a center of yellow to green diskflorets.
 Flowerheads are born on branched stems and supported by an involucre of large bracts.
-Leaves have a rough surface, toothed margins, and are arranged opposite to alternate.
-Seeds are borne in winged achenes.
+Leaves are lanceolate with toothedmargins and rough surfaces.
+Arrangement is opposite to alternate.
+Seeds are born in winged achenes.

-The common name rosinweed refers to the gummy or resinous substance found in the stems.
+The common name “rosinweed” refers to the gummy or resinous substance found in the stems.
 Native Americans chewed stems to clean their teeth.
+Rosinweeds have a long history of medicinal uses in North America and Europe.

 Family: Asteraceae (Aster, daisy or composite family)